Discover Refractive Lens Exchange (RLE)

 - permanent solution that lasts a lifetime

-The first step to minimizing visual barriers is to discover what your options are.
+The first step to minimizing visual barriers is to discover your options.
 At Kugler Vision, we administer one of the most sophisticated exam and screening processes in the country, and will consult with you on all treatment options available.
-We offer this examination and evaluation complimentary to all new vision correction patients.
+We offer this examination and evaluation to all new vision correction patients.